Parents & Students

 The second component is the ongoing Leadership Development Program.
 Groups meet four to six times during the school year for a structured program that supports the curriculum — a seminar, cultural event, work-place visit, or a community service project.
 Participation in these events is mandatory.

 Besides engaging enthusiastically in C5 program activities, participants are expected to do well in school, act as role models for younger kids, become active in community affairs and perform 30 – 60 hours of community service work each year.
 Click here for a complete description of the program.

 14. How can my child participate in C5?

-Potential participants are nominated by organizations associated with C5 Los Angeles, including schools and youth-serving agencies.
+Potential participants must be in the 8th grade and are nominated by organizations associated with C5 Los Angeles, including schools and youth-serving agencies.
 These community partners nominate young people who are doing well in school, have shown leadership capability, and have a desire to learn, grow, and succeed.
 From those who are nominated, 72 are selected through an application and interview process.
 Nominations are done by our community partners in Atlanta, Los Angeles, New England, and Texas.